Abwoi religion: Initiation

 The exact general age of initiation is uncertain but the average age is about 10 years.
-Among the Fantswam, male children were taken to the Abwoi shrine at an early age of between four to eight years.
+Among the Fantswam, male children were taken to the Abwoi shrine at an early age of between four and eight years.

 The young boys were kept for five days and warned to be obedient to their parents, obey the rule of law, and to keep the cult's secrets and told the consequence of revealing those secrets.
 They were also not allowed to leave the shrine; toilet facilities were made available in the shrine together with food and water.
 They also received serious beating within the period and told if any reveals the cult's secrets to women, such would be killed and the corpse dragged into the forest.

 Afterwards, a short ceremony follows and they were taken to the stream or river for a form of baptism, with their heads smeared with a̠myia̠koo (mahogany oil).
 They were later handed over to their mothers at the shrine who welcomed and cleaned them up, as it was claimed that they were eaten off and vomited again by the Abwoi.
 The whole village then throws a feast for them.